 - One or several free products (beauty products, the latest video game or phone…)

 - Tickets for a free trip or participation at an event

 - Financial compensation

 In general, if the remuneration isn’t adapted, the influencer will be less likely to respect the conditions of the partnership.
 You therefore won’t be assured that the influencer’s publication featuring your product will match your expectations.

 The price bracket is above all determined by the impact of the influencer on social media: the number of followers, number of views, and engagement rate.
 All of these factors determine their overall influence.

 The engagement rate of an influencer’s audience is the relation between the number of likes, comments, and shares over total views or followers and can be expressed as a percentage.
 In other words, it can be considered as the audience’s activity report.

-The price of an influencer is thus always calculated in terms of their audience.
+As such, the price of an influencer is always calculated in terms of their audience.